Where do I find more information about the recent Black Hawk dry dog food recall?

 Have any grain free products been affected by the recent recall?

-No grain free products are impacted by this recall (January 2020).
+No grain free products are impacted by the recent recall.

 What is the relationship between batches that are affected by the dry dog food recall, and the best before dates?